 You should drink additional fluids for a day or so after the test.
 This will help the contrast dye flush out of your system.
 This will also help prevent a bladder infection.

 You may have mild pain when you urinate.
 Or you may see a pink color in your urine for a day or two after the test.
 This is considered normal.

-Call your health care provider right away if any of these occur:
+Call your healthcare provider right away if any of these happen:

-Your health care provider may give you other instructions, depending on your situation.
+Your healthcare provider may give you other instructions, depending on your situation.